 In 1985, the U.S. Department of the Interior designated the Northwest Fork of the Loxahatchee River a National Wild and Scenic River.
 In 2000, the Comprehensive Everglades Restoration Plan (CERP) was authorized by Congress and included several projects to restore the river.
-The goal of the Loxahatchee River Watershed Restoration Project is to improve flows to the Northwest Fork of the Loxahatchee River and restore wetlands that form the historic headwaters of the river.
+The goal of the Loxahatchee River Watershed Restoration Project is to improve flows to the Northwest Fork of the Loxahatchee River (NWFLR) and restore wetlands that form the historic headwaters of the river.

-Joint state and federal planning efforts related to the Loxahatchee River Watershed Restoration Project began in 2003 (then referred to as North Palm Beach County - Part 1), were put on hold in 2011 and re-started in 2015, with a much reduced project scope.
+Joint state and federal planning efforts related to the Loxahatchee River Watershed Restoration Project (LRWRP) began in 2003 (then referred to as North Palm Beach County - Part 1), were put on hold in 2011 and re-started in 2015, with a much reduced project scope.
 County staff have been engaged in every iteration of Loxahatchee River Watershed Restoration project including when it was identified as the North Palm Beach County Project.
 Palm Beach County has acquired and restored almost 28,000 acres of natural areas and wetlands within the Loxahatchee River watershed for the benefit of the ecosystem.

-Unfortunately, there are many project elements and benefits that were envisioned in CERP, approved by Congress in 2000, that are not included in the Loxahatchee River Watershed Restoration Project, most notably storage features to reduce damaging discharges of excess freshwater to the Lake Worth Lagoon estuary and provide a source of freshwater to enable beneficial dry season deliveries to improve salinity conditions in the Lake Worth Lagoon estuary.
+Unfortunately, the LRWRP does not include the 48,000 acre-feet of storage (Component GGG6) that was envisioned in CERP, approved by Congress in 2000.
+This storage component reduced damaging discharges of excess freshwater to the Lake Worth Lagoon estuary and provide a source of freshwater to enable beneficial dry season deliveries to improve salinity conditions in the Lake Worth Lagoon estuary and NWFLR.

-During the 2021 Legislative session, Palm Beach County was successful in securing \$48 million to assist in the construction of Phase 2 of the C-51 project and should seek additional appropriations to continue those efforts to benefit the Loxahatchee River Watershed.
+During the 2021 Legislative session, Palm Beach County was successful in securing \$48 million to assist in the construction of Phase 2 of the C-51 project and should seek additional appropriations to continue those efforts to benefit the L-8 Basin, Loxahatchee River Watershed and Lake Worth Lagoon estuary.